Contradictions

 I wake up every morning thinking, “Today, I will be more patient,” but it takes thirty seconds for me to say no three times, to hear the tone, the cadence, and sometimes, the voice of my parents coming out of somewhere deep in me that I thought no longer was there.
 It is barely 7 am and I have failed in my purpose.
 No enterprise makes you feel like a failure more than parenting.

 Vacations have turned into more work.
 Vacation time means connection and exhaustion.
 Work feels like a haven from the arduous work of caring and parenting.
-As vacations end and we all come back to the routine of school nights, snacks, sports practices, and loads of laundry.
-I miss the go-fish endless games, and the excess of markers on the dining room floor.
+As vacations end, we all come back to the routine of school nights, snacks, sports practices, and loads of laundry.
+I miss the go-fish endless games and the excess of markers on the dining room floor.
 I don’t miss stepping on toys or being hit randomly by paper planes.
-But I find myself walking with a cup of coffee around this house in the morning hours of a random Tuesday, yearning for the presence of my children.
+But I find myself walking with a cup of coffee around this house in the morning hours of a random Tuesday yearning for the presence of my children.
 I hate their stuff everywhere, I spend too much time cleaning it and I also despise the empty spaces of their temporal absence.

 I want to work out more, get outside, and run but the work of caring is hard on my body.
-Wrists and thumbs pay the price, sore hip muscles, sore arms and tight shoulders.
+Wrists and thumbs pay the price, sore hip muscles, sore arms, and tight shoulders.
 The strenuous work of rocking a baby, keeping them close to you, so close you can smell their newness and sense of possibility.
 The pain of closeness we have to pay as parents, if we choose to.
 And then, the migraines.
 They come and go, and the need to take time off to rest while knowing that there is no time to rest.
 How do I teach my children to care for themselves if they see me pushing through pain?
 If I pretend everything is okay when I can barely stand the light, the noise, their voices?

 Time goes very fast, as you see them hit themselves with different parts of the same piece of furniture, as the marks we make with black pen on the kitchen wall serve as a reminder of their imminent growth.
 Time goes very slowly when one yells without reason and the other one without warning, and the oatmeal is burning and your phone falls.
 Every other day, there are two minutes when all things fall apart, and hell breaks loose.
 You yell and you feel terrible afterward.
 You don’t yell at them, but you say too many things to your partner in two gestures and you know that what it is meant to be a doubles tennis team sometimes feels more like a chess game.
 Sometimes, you breathe, and let the chaos reign.
 All your life, you have been taught to keep swimming.
 As a parent, I am learning each day how to hold my breath for longer and longer underwater, I cannot just keep swimming.